The moral dilemma of volunteer tourism

 When my wife and I first volunteered, Jane told me that this is how God provides: The volunteers are guided here by God.

 We did whatever work the mothers requested, from washing dishes to slicing vegetables.
 We also did jobs they didn't have time for.
-I washed all of the windows, and we sorted and organized mounds of clothing donations.
+I washed all of the windows, and we sorted and organised mounds of clothing donations.
 In the afternoons, we would walk some of the younger kids home from school.
 Once all of the little ones were there, the quiet house was suddenly like "Lord of the Flies" - kids were running, yelling, laughing, fighting.
 We would help some with homework and play with others.
 But we were also a welcome novelty for the mothers.
 The three women worked hard jobs, and we were a break in their exhausting routines.
 They would ask us about America, we would ask them about Kenya.

 When I ask Jane and John - who, despite his initial reluctance, has supported Jane and the home since he retired in 2000 - if they've seen fraudulent children's homes in Kenya, they tell us about a home that had financial sponsors but diverted much of the money, as well as supplies.
 "The home was closed five times," Jane says.
 "And each time they start again."
 (Six of the children were sent to Calvary Zion.)
 When the home's leader knew that sponsors were coming, according to Jane and John, he would gather local children to pretend that they lived there.
 "When you come you see so many children," says John.